OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 within a loop in C or C++ will be made private to the iterations of that loop by default.

-Note: The `parallel` construct also has a parallel clause which will privatize the listed variables for each gang in the parallel region.
+Note: The `parallel` construct also has a `private` clause which will privatize the listed variables for each gang in the parallel region.

 ### reduction ###